Empower Your Practice

 Start with Compliance and Security

-For any therapist in the UK, the conversation has to start with compliance.
-Keeping sensitive client data safe isn't just good practice; it's your legal and ethical duty under the General Data Protection Regulation (GDPR).
-Adhering to these regulations is a critical pillar of small business cybersecurity, ensuring that even the smallest practice remains defended against modern data threats.
+For any therapist in the UK, the conversation starts with compliance.
+Keeping sensitive client data safe is a legal and ethical duty under the General Data Protection Regulation (GDPR).
+Adhering to these regulations is a critical pillar of small business cybersecurity.

-Before you even glance at a feature list, you must get a straight answer on GDPR compliance.
-This means asking some direct questions:
+Before you look at features, get a straight answer on GDPR compliance:

 • What are your encryption standards?
-Make sure the provider uses end-to-end encryption for all data, both when it's sitting on their servers and when it's in transit.
+Ensure the provider uses end-to-end encryption for all data at rest and in transit.

 • Who can access my data?
-The platform should have ironclad access controls, so only authorised people can ever view client information.
+The platform must have ironclad access controls.

 Cutting corners on GDPR compliance just isn't a risk worth taking.
-A data breach could result in massive fines, but worse, it can cause irreparable damage to your professional reputation and the trust your clients have in you.
+A data breach could result in massive fines and irreparable damage to your reputation.

 Prioritise a User-Friendly Experience